Overview of Logging and Metrics

 For more information about nozzles, see Scaling Nozzles in Loggregator Guide for CF Operators..

-There are two sources of Cloud Foundry logs and metrics:
+The following sources are for Cloud Foundry logs and metrics:

 • Cloud Foundry platform components, such as a Diego Cell, MySQL Server, or Cloud Controller